Find Affordable College Courses

 Tuscaloosa, AL

 A rank of #4 on this year’s list means The University of Alabama is a great place for allied health professions students working on their master’s degree.
-Located in the small city of Tuscaloosa, UA is a public school with a very large student population.
+Located in the small city of Tuscaloosa, UA is a public college with a fairly large student population.

 Best Allied Health Professions Colleges in the Southeast Region